The equation describing tension drape defines a parabola:

 and

-We can see that we get the same 2 equations to find our two unknowns (P and a) as described in the Basic Concept Method.
+We can see that we get the same 2 equations to find our two unknowns ( and ) as described in the Basic Concept Method.

 Thus, we can use either the Basic Concept Method or the Load-Balancing Method and we will arrive at the same solution, as expected.